makkus/inaugurate/README.rst

 - has it's own 'official' app_store_, or lets you use your own local one
 - easily customizable, so you can host it yourself
 - supports Debian-, RedHat- based Linux distros, as well as Mac OS X
-- installs Mac OS X CommandLineTools for Xcode if not available and the user is using the 'sudo' (non-'conda') method of install (might or might not be considered a 'feature', but it's necessary if you want to use Python virtualenvs on Mac OS X)
+- can, optionally, install Mac OS X CommandLineTools for Xcode

 Examples